Smithsonian/eMammal-Desktop-App-Prototype/README.md

 # eMammal-Desktop-App-Prototype
 Open source repo for the new prototype of the eMammal Desktop App.
+This project is defunct but is stored here for potential future use.

 Copyright 2017-2018 Smithsonian Institution